jcorbin/pchepa/build_guide.md

 Remove support material:
 - as with the cover plate above, each clip socket has a tiny support fin
-- the battery bank version has a support framework inside its tunnel; a spudger slid down its interior gap should be able to pop most if out whole
+- the battery powered version has a support framework inside its tunnel; a spudger slid down its interior gap should be able to pop most if out whole

 Install the pd trigger into the base port cavity.
 Use a small spudger or other non-metal poke/pry tool to press the module forward once it has bottomed out inside the channel.